-Net sales and operating income of RPC included in the Consolidated Statements of Income for the quarterly period ended March 28, 2020 were \$1,174 million and \$81 million, respectively.
-The majority of RPC activity for the quarter ended March 28, 2020, net sales of \$1,045 million and operating income of \$65 million, is operated in the Consumer Packaging International segment.
-Net sales and operating income of RPC included in the Consolidated Statements of Income for the two quarterly periods ended March 28, 2020 were \$2,256 million and \$135 million, respectively.
-The majority of RPC activity for the two quarterly periods ended March 28, 2020, net sales of \$2,006 million and operating income of \$107 million, is operated in the Consumer Packaging International segment.
+Net sales and operating income of RPC included in the Consolidated Statements of Income for the quarterly period ended June 27, 2020 were \$1,092 million and \$111 million, respectively.
+The majority of RPC activity for the quarter ended June 27, 2020, net sales of \$968 million and operating income of \$90 million, is operated in the Consumer Packaging International segment.
+Net sales and operating income of RPC included in the Consolidated Statements of Income for the three quarterly periods ended June 27, 2020 were \$3,346 million and \$245 million, respectively.
+The majority of RPC activity for the three quarterly periods ended June 27, 2020, net sales of \$2,972 million and operating income of \$196 million, is operated in the Consumer Packaging International segment.

 The acquisition has been accounted for under the purchase method of accounting.
-Under this method, the assets acquired and liabilities assumed have been recorded based on preliminary valuation estimates of fair value.
-The final purchase accounting allocations for the RPC acquisition will depend on a number of factors, including the final valuation of our long-lived tangible and identified intangible assets acquired and liabilities assumed, and finalization of income tax effects of the opening balance sheet.
-The actual fair values of RPC's assets acquired, liabilities assumed and resulting goodwill may differ materially once finalized.
+Under this method, the assets acquired and liabilities assumed have been recorded based on fair values as of the acquisition date.
 The Company has recognized goodwill on this transaction primarily as a result of expected cost synergies, and expects goodwill to be partially deductible for tax purposes.

-The preliminary purchase price allocation has been updated for certain measurement period adjustments based on a preliminary valuation report resulting in a \$211 million decrease in the property, plant and equipment, a \$47 million decrease in intangible assets, a \$19 million increase in inventory and a \$89 million decrease in deferred tax liabilities.
+The preliminary purchase price allocation has been updated for certain measurement period adjustments based on the final valuation resulting in a \$70 million increase in working capital, a \$224 million decrease in property, plant and equipment, a \$135 million decrease in customer relationships, a \$93 million increase in trade names, a \$67 million decrease in deferred tax liabilities, and a \$22 million increase in noncontrolling interest.
 These adjustments resulted in corresponding increases to goodwill.

-The following table summarizes the preliminary purchase price allocation and resulting measurement period adjustments from the preliminary estimated fair values of the assets acquired and liabilities assumed at the date of the acquisition (in millions):
+The following table summarizes the final purchase price allocation (in millions):